loilo/computed-properties/README.md

 ```

 ## Context-free Computed Properties
-If you don't like the style of computed properties accessing the `this` object, they also get passed the store object as their first parameter.
+If you don't like the style of computed properties accessing the `this` object, they also get passed the store as their first parameter.

 The `programmer.fullName` computed property, for example, could also have been written as follows: